raosahana13/Slide-Sync/README.md

 Swipe left gesture: Move to the previous slide.
 Swipe right gesture: Move to the next slide.

 Annotation:
 Raise one finger and tap: Start/stop annotation mode.
 While in annotation mode, draw on the slide by moving your index finger.
-Quit:

-Press 'q' to exit the presentation tool.
+Quit:Press 'q' to exit the presentation tool.

 ##Notes
 Adjust the gestureThreshold variable in the code to set the threshold for detecting hand gestures.